Tag Archives: winter riding

 Fitness ideas if winter bike riding isn’t your thing

 Even the most minor efforts can help you stay fit.
-Trying things like taking the stairs rather than the elevator, parking on the opposite side of the lot and walking when shopping, or taking time in the evening to go for walks around the neighborhood will make a big difference when the riding season comes back around.
+Trying things like taking the stairs rather than the elevator, parking on the opposite side of the retail center and walk when shopping, or taking time in the evening to walk around the neighborhood will make a big difference until the riding season returns.
 You can also start putting some time in at the gym.
 In the past, I had a gym membership that I would turn off, except for three months a year.
 I enjoyed yoga classes, weight training, treadmills, spin classes, and other gym-related activities.

 On a bike trainer vs. winter riding